Register a boat

 Do I need to register my boat?

-In New York, watercraft without a motor do not need to be registered.
-If you use a motor (electric or fuel-driven), no matter how small the craft or the motor, you must register your boat.
+In New York, boats (watercraft) without a motor do not need to be registered.
+If you use a motor (electric or fuel-driven), regardless of the size of your boat or the motor, you must register your boat.

-Your boat is exempt from NYS registration if it is
+Your boat is exempt from New York State registration if it is

 - a lifeboat